dartmouth-cs98/PocketCrypt/README.md

 echo "foobar" > anotherFile.txt
 ```

 Now we can add them to our File System we created.
+The `add` command will always add files to the currently equipped system.
+If you forget what's equipped, just use the `show` command.

 ```
-> Awaiting command...
-add myFile.txt to myfs
+$ python fileManagerCMD.py add myFile.txt
 > File 'myFile.txt' added to system 'myfs'.

-> Awaiting command...
-add anotherFile.txt to myfs
+$ python fileManagerCMD.py add anotherFile.txt
 > File 'anotherFile.txt' added to system 'myfs'.
 ```